 No doubt they do this to enjoy the warmth from your body, but unlike other reptiles, they are fairly calm and will relax in position, whether that's on your shoulder, around your arm, or on your lap.
 Other popular pet snake species that are small and enjoy human contact are the corn snake and king snake.

-Sugar gliders are very social animals who do best when kept with other gliders.
-These small marsupials not only love interacting with people, but they can happily sit inside your jacket pocket as you go about your business in your home.
+Hamsters are very active critters who do best when socialized gently and with patience.
+These small mammals not only love exploring and chewing in delightful ways to watch, but (once socialized) they can happily sit inside on your shoulder as you go about your business in your home.

 They do, however, require you to work on taming them in the beginning.
 Otherwise, they'll be skittish toward handling and cuddling.
-Another drawback to sugar gliders is they're illegal in some states.
-Even in states where they are legal to own, you may find it hard to find a veterinarian well-versed in their care.
+Another drawback to hamsters is their short lifespans.

 Ferrets Are Cuddly